ncatlab/nlab-content/pages/17810.md

 +-- {: .num_remark}
 ###### Remark

-Beware that there is also the concept of $\mathbb{Z$-graded objects in the category of super vector spaces, which is not equivalent to the concept in def. \ref{SuperZGradedVectorSpaces}.
+Beware that there is also the concept of $\mathbb{Z}$-graded objects in the category of super vector spaces, which is not equivalent to the concept in def. \ref{SuperZGradedVectorSpaces}.

 =--